There’s this idea that you shouldn’t charge high rates if you’re a healer.

 Want to take some steps of your own?

 Check out the Epic Copy Seekers membership.
-You’ll be growing your epic business through copy in a warm, supportive group, so that you get back to enjoying what you love to do.
+You’ll be writing copy at your own pace in a warm, supportive group, where no woo woo is too out there.
+Gift yourself some focused time for copy and then get back to doing what you love to do.